TingtZHENG/VirMiner/README.md

 ```

 2 If you already have clean reads in pair-end FASTQ format and the assembled contigs in FASTA format as your input files:
-Firstly you need to change the pair-end FASTQ file names and make it ended with "_qc_1.fastq" or "_qc_2.fastq",for example, "P5E0_test_qc_1.fastq" and "P5E0_test_qc_2.fastq".
-You can download the test data from VirMiner website ([http://147.8.185.62/VirMiner/tasks/exampleData/quality_control/](http://147.8.185.62/VirMiner/tasks/exampleData/quality_control/) then place them in `VirMiner/data/quality_control/`;
-Secondly, create a folder named "sample_name.assembly.idba" under genome_assembly folder.
-For example, if you have a sample named "P5E0", the command could be used like this:
-`mkdir VirMiner/data/genome_assembly/P5E0_test.assembly.idba`
-Then rename your contig file to "contig.fa" and put it in the directory: VirMiner/data/genome_assembly/sample_name.assembly.idba

 A sample "run" command:
 Assume you have prepared these input files: `/your/path/to/VirMiner/data/genome_assembly/P5E0_test.assembly.idba/contig.fa`,`/your/path/to/VirMiner/data/quality_control/P5E0_test_qc_1.fastq` and `/your/path/to/VirMiner/data/quality_control/P5E0_test_qc_2.fastq`
 ```